Indrakens/minion-memory-game/README.md

    *  In the GitHub repository, navigate to the Settings tab
    *  From the source section drop-down menu, select the Main Branch
    *  Once the main branch has been selected, the page provided the link to the completed website.
+   The live link can be found here - [MINION MEMORY GAME](https://indrakens.github.io/minion-memory-game/)